Aston Villa F.C.–West Bromwich Albion F.C. rivalry

-Aston Villa F.C. and West Bromwich Albion F.C. are two English football clubs from the West Midlands who share a local rivalry.
-The matches between them are known as West Midlands derbies.
+Aston Villa and West Bromwich Albion are two English football clubs from the West Midlands who share a local rivalry.
+The matches between them are known as West Midlands derbies, though this term may also be used for a number of other rivalries within the region.

 Their stadiums, Villa Park and The Hawthorns respectively, are four miles away from each other.
 Both clubs have bigger rivals—Birmingham City for the former in the Second City derby, and Wolverhampton Wanderers for the latter in the Black Country derby.
 A 2010 article in The Daily Telegraph ranked the rivalry between Aston Villa and West Bromwich Albion as the third most fierce in the region, behind the two aforementioned derbies.

 History

 Early history

 Aston Villa were founded in 1874, and West Bromwich Albion four years later.
 The two first met on 9 December 1882, in the second round of the Staffordshire Cup: Villa hosted a 3–3 draw in front of 13,900 fans, while in the replay West Bromwich Albion won by a single goal with an attendance of 10,500.
 It is possible that this is the first recorded incident of football violence with Albion fans being pelted with soil from home supporters before scuffles broke out between the two sets of fans.
 On 3 January 1885 they met for the first time in the third round of the FA Cup: a goalless draw at West Bromwich Albion was followed by a 3–0 victory for them away at Aston Villa.

 The first FA Cup Final between the two was in 1887, which Villa won 2–0 at Kennington Oval with goals from Archie Hunter and Dennis Hodgetts for their first FA Cup.
 The following year, both teams became founder members of The Football League.
 They met first in a league fixture on 19 January 1889, Villa winning 2–0 at home, and again the next week in a 3–3 draw.
 The two teams met in two further FA Cup finals in the 19th century, a 3–0 win for West Bromwich Albion in 1892 and a 1–0 win for Aston Villa in 1895.